-Pipe marking can be difficult, especially when the labels must be correct, since handling hazardous materials is no laughing matter.
-Ammonia labels fall high on the list due to ammonia’s dangerous nature.
-There are several different colors that must accompany an ammonia label.
+Pipe marking can be difficult since handling hazardous materials is no laughing matter.
+Ammonia labels must be correct due to the chemical's dangerous nature.
+To begin, there are several different colors that must accompany an ammonia label.
 These colors correlate with the five different parts of an ammonia label that must be visible to align with ANSI/ASME and IIAR.
 They are as follows:

 - The marker body: This section must be orange and include black letters spelling out “AMMONIA”.